jbcodeforce/db-play/docs/sql.md

 #### LEFT (OUTER) JOIN

-OUTER JOIN is used to deal with column only in one table.
-Returns all rows from left table and matching rows from right table.
+OUTER JOIN or LEFT JOIN is used to deal with column only in the left side table.
+Returns all rows from left table, matching row from right table, or null if no match:

 ```sql
 SELECT employees.name, departments.dept_name